sayus2884/All_Correct/README.md

 - **package.json**.
 Contains the dependency packages that the website needs and command scripts to build or run the project locally.
 - **prettier.config.js**.
 Contains the configuration settings for the [prettier](https://prettier.io/) code formatter for a cleaner code.
+- **next.config.js**.
+Contains the configuration settings for the Next.js project.
 - **.babelrc**.
 Contains the settings for Babel, a Javascript compiler, to compile the code into a backwards compatible code for older browsers.
 - **.gitignore**.
 Ignores the files that you don't want in your git repository.
 - **.prettierignore**.
 Ignores the files that you don't need to refactor with the same coding style specified in `prettier.config.js`.